 Always attach an industry expert to your content, even if it’s a staff subject matter expert with a link back to your leadership team page or a leadership biography.

 Quality Raters are encouraged to review reputation information created by third parties rather than relying exclusively on content created by the brand or its authors.
+Check your contributors’ online reputations to make sure they exude authority and expertise.

 Audit Citations & References